Looking for a solution to America’s student loan crisis? Trump may check down under.

 The United States doesn’t need to follow the plan exactly.
-There are many differing factors in each country’s crisis.
+There are many different factors in each country’s crisis.
 But, the same message: No plan at all will just make the problem worse.

-Trump’s plan has been widely criticized, but is less burdensome than the new Australian model.
-Brief refresher, his plan is to have graduates pay more up front and less in the long run; 12.5 percent instead of 10 percent.
+Trump’s plan has been widely criticized but is less burdensome than the new Australian model.
+A brief refresher, his plan is to have graduates pay more up front and less in the long run; 12.5 percent instead of 10 percent.
 It also offers loan forgiveness.

 Most critics of the plan point out that it raised the costs on young undergraduates too soon.
 Or that the program doesn’t help graduate students.
 But these are the same people that pointed at Australia and said, ‘Do it that way.’

 It is insane to think that the government can just forgive $1 trillion worth of student debt and not have massive economic ramifications.
 It is ludicrous to expect college costs to go down when the government is backing the tuition dollars.
 And it is ridiculous to expect someone else to pay for loans you took out.
 (I wish higher education were free, but it’s not.
 It is your choice to pick a school you can or cannot afford.)

 In a strange turn of events, this conservative is pointing at the Australian loan program and saying, ‘Look at what they’re doing.”
 The system failed because it was too generous, so they fixed it.

 Trump has a plan with similar tenets of Australia’s plan.
 Now it’s up to the people who held Australia’s program in high regard to either put aside their views on Trump for a solution or face the upcoming loan eruption.